Hiring

 Technical recruiting can’t be done (right) without some valuable data.
 And you know what’s awesome?
 You can get your hands on all sorts of insights in a snap!
 Here are a few areas that require your undivided attention:

-• Considering the costs of your hiring process, including the hidden fees that might emerge,
+Track the costs of your technical hiring process, including technical assessment time

 Amplify your knowledge: Learn the terminology